solygambas/d3-firebase/README.md

 ## <a name="piechart"></a>2) Pie Chart

-A budget planner displaying a donut chart.
+A budget planner displaying a donut chart with Materialize.

 [See pie-chart folder](https://github.com/solygambas/d3-firebase/tree/main/pie-chart)